 - There was an Urban Legend of Zelda surrounding a fifth age in Myst.
 The realtime-3D remake added the Rime Age.

 - Back when Tekken 3 hit arcades, there were rumors of a Devil version of Jin.
 Jin transforms into this form in his PSX ending, and Devil Jin became a fully-realized character in Tekken 5.

-- A number of official champion skins in League of Legends started off as player ideas on the community forum.
+- A number of official champion skins started off as player ideas on the community forum.
 Examples include 'Surprise Party Fiddlesticks' and 'Brolaf'.

 - A long-running joke was that the curved yellow projectiles Soraka the Starchild launches from her staff are actually bananas.
 An update to the game eventually gave Soraka a new /joke line "Yes, that was a banana.
 No-one expects the banana."

 - A tongue-in-cheek strategy guide for the game, Pro as Heck Guide to Master Yi, prominently features the phrase "Get dunked!"
 When Vi, a later-introduced champion, uses her ultimate, which knocks the opponent into the air and slams them into the ground, one of the things she might say is... you guessed it, "Get dunked!"

 - In Fortune Street, when a computer-controlled Donkey Kong lands on a particularly expensive space, one of his possible response lines is "It's on like Donkey Kong!"

 - Street Fighter X Tekken is rife with these.
 One of Balrog's win screen quotes has him clear up that his line back in SFIV was "MY FIGHT MONEY!", not "MY BIKE MONEY!"